 Choose an Ideal RV Location

-Choosing the right location for your permanent RV setup is essential; after all, you’re going to be spending a lot of time there, and you’ll want to put some thought into it.
+Choosing the right location for your permanent RV setup is essential.
+After all, if you want to make an RV into a permanent home, you’ll want to put some thought into it.

 Ask yourself whether having amenities are essential to you or if you’re more interested in living entirely off the grid or “boondocking.”
 Many RV campgrounds and campsites offer long-term residency for RV campers.